pfeeyatko/midi-synth/README.md

 ### Functions

 * `Save Chord` - Hold down the "Save Chord" button and play two or more notes.
-Release the button and you can now play chords with one finger/note.
+Release the button - you can now play chords with one finger.
 * `Note Repeat` - Hold down the "Note Repeat" button to repeat the currently played note.
 Set the BPM and note values to adjust timing.
 * `Octave Up/Down` - Shift pitch +/- 2 octaves.